lipkin1aleksey/lecture_10/README.md

 And many other features!

 ## Warning

 Please don't merge gh-pages brunch with any other, it was created only for demonstration.

-## Changelog

-v2.0 Add journal, major fix file structure and bugs;
-v1.2 Major changes in file structure, now you can simple init any numbers of calculators by new Calculator.init()
-v1.1 Add scientific type, display history and minor fixes in design.

 ## Getting Started